One Sure-Fire Way to Get Immediate Control of Spending

 - Am I better off saving that money for something else later?

-Give everything at least one day before you make a purchase, that way you have time to think about it.
+Give everything at least one day before you make a purchase.
 Using this 24-hour pause rule can help you continue to control spending as you move forward.
+The idea is to think a little harder before making a purchase.
+No more automatic spending.
+(That applies for Amazon too.)

 - About a month into my fast I ended up ripping everything out from under my sink, making more than a few trips to the hardware store and fixed my garbage disposal myself.
 Was it messy and inconvenient?
 Yes.
 Was it a time suck?
 Yes.
-But I had only spent about $20 when all was said and done, and I felt a bit proud for fixing it myself (no manual or anything).
-What I saved was about $500.
+But I had only spent about $20 when all was said and done, and I was proud of myself for fixing it (no manual or anything).
+I saved about $500.

 - A need vs. a want.
-Although I thought a $5 cup of coffee was a need, as was cable TV and getting my nails done every now and then, after a brief time without these items I was able to realize that those were just wants…many things that I usually spent money on were just wants.
+Although I thought a $5 cup of coffee was a need, as was cable TV and getting my nails done every now and then, after a brief time without these items I realized that those were just wants.
+As hard as it was to admit, that was true of many things.

 - A comparison of some of the little “wants” that add up: